xuanhun/github-data-analysis-/README.md

 <div align="center">
 This project is forked from <b>star-history/star-history</b> and upgraded.
 It will not merge code back to the original project.

+The project updates the chart implementation （[@visactor/vchart](https://www.visactor.com/vchart)) and introduces MongoDB for data caching to reduce GitHub API calls and improve performance.
+Added a dark theme.

 # :sparkles: gitdata analysis :sparkles:

 [**gitdata.xuanhun520.com**](https://gitdata.xuanhun520.com), **provides missing data statistics and visualization capabilities for GitHub repositories, such as star history chart functionality.**